 If you’ve shared your computer screen with someone outside your country via Skype, for example, to solve a problem together, you have exported services.

-If you’ve presented an informational webinar and any of the participants were located outside your home country, service was being exported during the webinar.
+So, let’s say you’ve presented an informational webinar and some of the participants were located outside your home country, service was being exported during the webinar.

 If you are exporting services, you may wonder if there is anything you need to worry about.
 Some of the challenges associated with service exports include export compliance, VAT and income tax, work visas and immigration, tariffs and duties, and data privacy considerations.